Ashitaba

 Angelica keiskei, commonly known under the Japanese name of ashitaba (アシタバ or 明日葉), literally "tomorrow's leaf", is a species of flowering plant in the carrot family.
 It is native to Japan, where it is found on the Pacific Coast.
 It is native to the area of the Bōsō Peninsula, Miura Peninsula, Izu Peninsula, and the Izu Islands.
 It has been widely cultivated outside its natural range.

 Description

 It is a perennial, with a typical growth height of 50–120 cm.
 Like most other members of the carrot family, it produces large umbels of white flowers and has dissected leaves.

 Angelica keiskei closely resembles Angelica japonica, but can be distinguished by its blooming period, which lasts from May to October, whereas A. japonica's blooming period lasts only between May and July.
 Another indicator is the characteristic color of its sap.

 Taxonomy

 This species is named in honor of Keisuke Ito, a Japanese physician and biologist.
 A named cultivar of this species, "Koidzumi", refers to botanist Gen'ichi Koizumi.
-The Japanese name of Angelica keiskei, "ashitaba", stems from the above-average regenerative capabilities it exhibits after injury.
+The Japanese name of Angelica keiskei, "ashitaba" (tomorrow-leaf), stems from the above-average regenerative capabilities it exhibits after injury.